There is a direct correlation between blogging frequency and a website’s corresponding lead generation through organic

 On top of showing you how much content to produce, this also gives you a good idea of the topics and keywords they’re targeting.
 File this away as valuable intel!

-There are absolutely correlations between blog posting, brand mentions and social media shares:
+There are absolutely correlations between blog posting frequency, brand mentions and social media shares:

 You’ll see higher website traffic as well as improved search engine rankings.
 Some of the most effective ways to promote your blog posts include: